Introduction to Computational Fluid Dynamics (2014-CFD-S)

 Hands-on sessions will manifest the contents of the lectures.
 The emphasis of these session is put on the application of CFD codes, especially on grid generation, visualization and the interpretation of results.
 Furthermore the implementation of algorithms presented in the lectures points up the general structure of CFD codes.

-The course is organized by the HLRS, the IAG and the University of Kassel.
+The course is organized by the HLRS, the IAG, the STS at the University of Siegen and the University of Kassel.
 It is based on the course "Numerical Gasdynamics" held at the IAG which has been awarded the "Landeslehrpreis (prize for excellence in teaching) Baden-Württemberg 2003" (held at Uni.
 Stuttgart, under auspices of the BMBF project NUSS, contract 08NM227).

 see link to detailed program